flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 }
 ```

-### Platform Specific Features
+### Platform-Specific Features

-Many classes have a subclass or an underlying implementation that provides access to platform
+Many classes have a subclass or an underlying implementation that provides access to platform-specific
-specific features.
+features.

-To access platform specific features, start by including the import for the desired platform:
+To access platform-specific features, start by including the import for the desired platform:

 <?code-excerpt "main.dart (platform_imports)"?>
 ```dart